 Environmental assessment is crucial to the Water Resources Management Plan (WRMP) process, both in terms of choosing the right options and ensuring that our proposed overall preferred plan protects, and where possible improves, the environment.
-Four key assessments were completed as part of the WRMP process:
+The following key assessments were completed as part of the WRMP process:

-- Strategic Environmental Assessment (SEA); - Habitats Regulations Assessment (HRA); - Water Framework Directive (WFD) assessment; and - Invasive Non-Native Species (INNS) assessment.
+- Strategic Environmental Assessment (SEA); - Habitats Regulations Assessment (HRA); - Water Framework Directive (WFD) assessment; - Biodiversity Net Gain (BNG)/Natural Capital Assessment (NCA); and - Invasive Non-Native Species (INNS) assessment.

-Full reports are published for the SEA, HRA and WFD assessments alongside our revised draft plan.
-It is important to note that these assessments form part of an ongoing process and the WRMP is a step along the way.
+Full reports are published for the SEA, HRA, WFD, BNG/NCA assessment, alongside our final plan.
+We have also provided summaries in Section 8 of our Technical Report - Deciding on future options.
+It is important to note that these assessments form part of an ongoing process of plan development and the draft WRMP and revised draft WRMP were just steps along the way.
 Preferred option scopes are refined over time to eliminate or mitigate potential risks.
-It is therefore normal for risks to be present at this stage, and where this is the case we need to ensure the necessary steps are in place to resolve them.
-We have also identified alternative options should the development of certain options become infeasible.
+It is therefore normal for risks to be present at these earlier stages, and where this is the case, necessary measures are in place to resolve them.
+Alternative options have also been identified should the development of certain options become infeasible.

-All the supply options in our preferred plan form part of the North West Transfer (NWT) Strategic Resource Option (SRO).
-The environmental compliance assessments, and the supporting investigations, are ongoing with the outcomes available to inform the RAPID Gate 3 submission in 2024.
-In consequence, these findings have not been available in time for the revised draft plan.
+The supply option in our WRMP preferred plan forms part of the North West Transfer (NWT) Strategic Resource Option (SRO).
+The environmental compliance assessments, and the supporting investigations, are ongoing with the outcomes available to inform the RAPID Gate 3 submission in 2026.
+In consequence, these findings have not been available in time for the final plan.

-Overall, the revised draft plan is expected to generate significant positive effects across several of the SEA objectives including climate change, economy, health and well-being and water resources as the provision of 22 MI/d of water from new supply options and 291 MI/d from the demand management, efficiency and leakage measures will improve resilience and adaptability to the effects of climate change, support population and economic growth, contribute towards maintaining health and aid sustainable water resource provision.
+Overall, the final plan is expected to generate significant positive effects across several of the SEA objectives.
+These include climate resilience, economy, health and well-being and water resources.
+This is because the provision of 25 Ml/d of water from new supply options and 291 Ml/d from the demand management, efficiency and leakage measures will;

+- improve resilience and adaptability to the effects of climate change;

+- support population and economic growth;

+- contribute towards maintaining health; and

+- aid sustainable water resource provision.